tiga1231/neural_fdm/README.md

 We allow for more refined control on the scaling of each loss term in the file:
 - `include`: Whether or not to include the loss term during training.
 If set to `False`, then the value of the loss term is not calculated, saving some computation resources.
 By default, `include=True`.
 - `weight`: The scalar weight of the loss term used for callibrating model performance, called `kappa` in the [paper](https://arxiv.org/abs/2409.02606).
 It is particularly useful to tune the scale of the physics loss whent raining the PINN baseline.
 The weight is `weight=1.0` by default unless otherwise stated.
-- `scale`: An additional scalar used for normalization of the loss function values w.r.t. the bounding box of the design space, or the magnitude of the applied loads.
-We end up not using this hyperparameter (i.e., we set to to `1.0`).

 The `optimizer` hyperparameters are:
 - `name`: the name of the gradient-based optimizer.
 We currently support `adam` and `sgd` from the `optax` library, but only use `adam` in the [paper](https://arxiv.org/abs/2409.02606).